-This section contains instructions for downloading, installing and configuring Client Security Software on IBM clients.
+This section contains instructions for downloading, installing and configuring IBM Client Security Software on IBM clients.
 This section also contains instructions for uninstalling the software.
 Be sure that you install IBM Client Security Software prior to installing any of the various utilities that enhance Client Security functionality.

-Important: If you are upgrading from a version prior to Client Security Software 5.0, you must decrypt all encrypted files before installing Client Security Software 5.1.
-Client Security Software 5.1 cannot decrypt files that were encrypted using versions prior to Client Security Software 5.0 because of changes in its file encryption implementation.
+Important: If you are upgrading from versions prior to IBM Client Security Software 5.0, you must decrypt all encrypted files before installing Client Security Software 5.1 or later.
+IBM Client Security Software 5.1 or later cannot decrypt files that were encrypted using versions prior to Client Security Software 5.0 because of changes in its file-encryption implementation.